花式作死

 Dying in Style / Creative Self-Destruction

-huā shì zuō sǐ
+Pronounced huā shì zuō sǐ in Mandarin

-What Does It Mean?
+What Does 花式作死 Mean?

-Imagine someone not just shooting themselves in the foot, but doing it with flair, creativity, and an almost impressive commitment to their own downfall. '花式作死' describes the art of spectacularly sabotaging yourself or provoking disaster in inventive, almost admirable ways — whether it's talking back to your boss on WeChat, going viral for all the wrong reasons, or repeatedly making the same gloriously terrible life choices.
+Imagine someone not just shooting themselves in the foot, but doing it with flair, creativity, and an almost impressive commitment to their own downfall.
+Emerging around 2017, '花式作死' describes the art of spectacularly sabotaging yourself or provoking disaster in inventive, almost admirable ways — whether it's talking back to your boss on WeChat, going viral for all the wrong reasons, or repeatedly making the same gloriously terrible life choices.
 The internet uses it both as self-deprecating confession and as awed commentary on others.

 Cultural Context